Colorado’s Mountains and Wildflowers

 This workshop will be held at the Ouray Victorian Inn in Ouray, Colorado.
 Your class will meet regularly in the Sunroom.
 This workshop begins Saturday at 7 p.m. and ends Friday at noon.

-We suggest that you stay at this location for the dates of July 12-17.
+We suggest that you stay at this location for the dates of July 11-16 departing July 17.
 Reservations can be made by calling the hotel directly.
 Be sure to indicate that you are with Rocky Mountain School of Photography.
 Please book your room as early as possible as rooms fill up fast.

 Cancellation Policy: All reservations require a 50% deposit and are subject to a 30-day cancellation policy.
 Please check with the hotel for details.